devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ```
 6.3.1.3 Signed and unsigned integers

-1 When a value with integer type is converted to another
-  integer type other than _Bool, if the value can be
+1 When a value with integer type is converted to another integer type other than
-  represented by the new type, it is unchanged.
+ \_Bool, if the value can be represented by the new type, it is unchanged.

-2 Otherwise, if the new type is unsigned, the value is
-  converted by repeatedly adding or subtracting one more than
+2 Otherwise, if the new type is unsigned, the value is converted by repeatedly
-  the maximum value that can be represented in the new type
+  adding or subtracting one more than the maximum value that can be represented in
-  until the value is in the range of the new type.
-49)
+  the new type until the value is in the range of the new type.

-3 Otherwise, the new type is signed and the value cannot be
-  represented in it; either the result is
+3 Otherwise, the new type is signed and the value cannot be represented in it;
-  implementation-defined or an implementation-defined signal
+  either the result is implementation-defined or an implementation-defined signal
   is raised.
 ```